tylervz/learn-angular2/components/index.md

 ### A simple component

-Let's start with a very simple component that lists out our name:
+Here's a simple Component that renders our name, and a button that triggers a method to print our name to the console:

 ```javascript
 {% raw %}